devianllert/ts-react-boilerplate/README.md

 **Domain logic**: just plain logic with state-management but no routes and no components

 A module usually has routing information, state management or both.

+#### What is a services?

+A service is typically a class with a narrow, well-defined purpose.
+It should do something specific and do it well.

+A component can delegate certain tasks to services, such as fetching data from the server, validating user input, or logging directly to the console.

+Services can depend on other services.

 ### CLI Commands